Special Education Academic Programs

 The Ed.D. in Special Education prepares personnel for educational and leadership roles in special education in both K-12 and higher education settings.

-This certificate program extends the training of graduate students who have either already completed a M.S. degree in special education or who are currently enrolled in the M.S. program in special education at KSU and wish to add the autism certificate.
-The central goal of the certificate program in autism is to provide special education teachers with understanding and skills to provide special education programs for students with autism.
+This certificate program extends the training of graduate students who have either already completed a master's degree in special education or who are currently enrolled in the master's degree program in special education at K-State and wish to add the autism certificate.
+The central goal of this program in autism is to provide special education teachers with understanding and skills to provide special education programs for students with autism.

 Undergraduate Provisional Endorsements